Home Construction Loan Calculator 2024

 Construction-to-Permanent Loan

-Construction-to-Permanent loans combine a construction loan and a mortgage in one product.
+Construction-to-permanent loans combine a construction loan and a mortgage in one product.
 This means that the borrower has to pay closing costs only once since the loan originated once.
-This loan has a similar structure to interest-only loans because the borrower of a construction-to-permanent loan has to pay off interest only for a specified time period and amortize the principal over years after that.
+This loan has a similar structure to interest-only loans because the borrower of a construction-to-permanent loan has to pay off interest only for a specified time period and amortize the principal over the years after that.

 Owner-Builder Loan

-This type of loan has the same structure as a construction-only loan, but an owner-builder loan does not have a contractor who works on the project and receives the money.
+An owner-builder loan allows the owner to manage the construction process directly.
 In this case, the borrower is the builder who will oversee and work on the project.
-An owner-builder loan provides financing directly to the owner, but they may require certain proof that the owner is qualified to oversee the construction.
+An owner-builder loan provides financing directly to the owner, but it may require proof that the owner is qualified to oversee the construction.
+The other loan details are similar to a construction-only loan.

-Apart from the difference in who receives the money, an owner-builder loan is very similar to a construction-only loan.
 A borrower has to get this loan from a lender who will provide financing in draws.
-Once the construction is finished, the borrower has to pay off the loan principal in full.
-Usually, borrowers get a mortgage to pay off the construction loan once the house is built.
-Since the borrower gets two separate products, they will have to pay closing costs twice.
+Once the construction is finished, the borrower must pay the loan principal in full.
+Usually, borrowers get a mortgage to repay the construction loan once the house is built.
+Since the borrower gets two separate products, they must pay closing costs twice.

 Home Renovation Loan

-This type of loan is considered a home improvement loan .
-Even though these loans are not considered construction loans, some them can be used to finance small projects or to cover a part of a large project.
-Some unbacked renovation loans are usually issued for up to $20,000, which may not be enough to build a house, but it may be enough to finish a small project such as building a staircase.
-On the other hand, a borrower may get backed loans such as a home equity loan or home equity line of credit (HELOC).
-The calculator on this page can be used as a renovation loan calculator by adjusting the inputs to reflect the renovation loan terms.
+This is a home improvement loan.
+Even though these loans are not considered construction loans, some can be used to finance small projects or cover a part of a large project.
+Some unsecured renovation loans can offer financing up to $20,000.
+It may not be enough to build a house, but it may be enough to build a staircase or complete another small project.

-Low Down Payment Construction Loan
+Construction Loan Characteristics

 FHAVA